 - Reside in Bucks County

-- Other eligibility criteria will be evaluated by our intake counselor.
+- Other eligibility criteria will be evaluated by our team

 We offer priority admission to at-risk populations including IV drug users, adolescents, women, women with children, veterans, overdose survivors and preferential treatment services to pregnant women.

 All referrals must include a completed Bucks County Targeted Case Management referral form.
 Referral will not be complete without verification of eligibility, such as past treatment records, psychiatric or psychological evaluation, letter summarizing treatment history, individual education plan (IEP), and the like.